munchtoast/elichika/README.md

 - CDN server's address:

     - The server for clients to download assets.
-    - Default to  https://llsifas.catfolk.party/static/ (special thanks to sarah for hosting it).
+    - Default to  https://llsifas.imsofucking.gay/static/ (special thanks to sarah for hosting it).
     - `elichika` also has the ability to host the CDN itself:

-        - To do this, put the relevant files in `elichika/static`.
+        - To do this, put the relevant files in `elichika/static`:
+          - For each package, the server expect it in `elichika/static/<package_name>`
         - Then set the CDN server address to the STRING (no protocol) `elichika` (or `elichika_tls` if you're using HTTPS).
         - This will automatically use whatever the address the client reach `elichika` with as the CDN server.
         - Aside from that, you can also just use the address like normal.